Are you planning on spending 14 days in Japan? Looking for the perfect Japan 2-week itinerary? You’re in the right place.

 Day 14 – Travel Day

-WHEN TO GO: SPRING OR FALL?
+BEST TIME TO VISIT JAPAN: SPRING OR FALL?

-Spring in Japan is associated with cherry blossoms, that have captivated the hearts of the Japanese people since olden times.
+Spring in Japan is associated with cherry blossoms, which have captivated the hearts of the Japanese people since olden times.
 The traditional custom of hanami is to visit parks with cherry blossoms and hold sake-drinking parties beneath the cherry trees in full blossom, it’s lovely!
 Tokyo’s Ueno Park and Nara Park are famous spots for viewing cherry blossoms.

-HOW TO GET AROUND: PUBLIC TRANSPORT
+HOW TO GET AROUND: PUBLIC TRANSPORT F.A.Q.

-How to check train schedules & fares
+How to check train schedules & fares in Japan?

-The subway lines and the JR train lines are the most convenient for moving around central Tokyo, Osaka or Kyoto.
-They’re spotless, quiet and nearly always on time.
+The subway lines and the JR train lines are the most convenient for moving around central Tokyo, Osaka, or Kyoto.
+They’re spotless, quiet, and nearly always on time.

-HOW MUCH DO YOU NEED FOR 2 WEEKS IN JAPAN?
+HOW MUCH MONEY DO YOU NEED FOR 2 WEEKS IN JAPAN?

 Japan has an image of being one of the most expensive countries in the world, and if you’re staying in fancy hotels, eating out, and traveling around a lot, it can be.
 You can easily spend over $200 USD per day by traveling that way.
 However, I don’t think a trip to Japan needs to be that expensive.